Slow sites are punished by both users and search engines.

 The themes and frameworks available on WordPress are part of what has made the platform so popular, but not all themes are efficient.
 In many cases, it’s better to choose a simple, unadorned theme with lightning-fast load speeds than a bulkier theme you prefer from an aesthetic perspective.
 Don’t worry; there are tons of themes with light frameworks to choose from (including some of the defaults).

 Some plugins can be valuable to your load times, like the WP Smush.it tool we mentioned above.
 However, many plugins simply take up space and make your site bulkier to process.
-Check out P3, the Plugin Performance Profiler—it can quickly tell you how each of your plugins affect your overall load times and give you direction for which ones to keep and which ones to disable.
+Check out P3, the Plugin Performance Profiler—it can quickly tell you how each of your plugins affect your overall load speed and give you direction for which ones to keep and which ones to disable.

 Compressing your website as a ZIP file allows for much easier transmission to your users’ browsers.
 Essentially, you’re reducing the amount of data that is transmitted without changing the final product displayed.
 There are several zipping applications available, but any of them will suffice so long as they don’t otherwise interfere with your loading times.

 Caching plugins tend to be free to download and install, and they’re relatively easy to use.
 By directing browsers to download files stored in a visitor’s cache instead of trying to download them from the server, you can cut significant loading time.
 It only works for repeat visitors, but it’s still valuable.
 Just avoid playing around with the advanced settings too much or you could interfere with its proper functioning.

 Maximize your layout and content of your homepage for speed.
 Show segments of posts rather than full content, make the length of your homepage shorter, and remove any widgets and plugins you don’t need on the homepage (including social sharing widgets, which belong on individual posts rather than on the homepage directly).